 3. Find the Right Disposal Facility

-- Check with Your Local Government: Most cities and counties run Household Hazardous Waste (HHW) collection sites or scheduled events.
+- Check with Your Local Government: Most cities and counties run Household Hazardous Waste (HHW) collection sites or events.
 A quick online search is your best bet.

 4. Transport It Like a Pro